LunamNauta/controller_utilities/README.md

 I also need to find a way to detect if a controller is bluetooth or wired.
 Currently, I can easily detect what console a controller is from.
 I need to find both the console and if the controller is wired or not, as both of these things change the event codes sent by the Linux kernel

+The 'detect_controllers' function should also be reworked.
+When it is called, all controllers should be forgotten, and then the list should be updated.
+In order to do this, the polling thread needs to be locked.
+If a controller that was previously found is not found, it shoudl remain out of the list, and its descriptor should be closed (note, this is not the same thing as detecting a disconnect)